-Gone are the days of this only being an option for the ultra-poor – compact living has become trendy, and what better way to save money than to customize a basic structure to create a comfortable living space.
+Gone are the days of this only being an option for the ultra-poor – compact living has become trendy, and what better way to save money than to customize a basic structure to create a comfortable living space?

 To make a shed livable, it needs to be converted into a tiny home.
 It is essential to obtain the correct permits to connect water, power, and sewerage.
-The walls and floor must be insulated and the entire unit sealed.
+The walls and floor must be insulated, and the entire unit sealed.
 Other considerations include HVAC and ensuring there is a solid foundation.

 Transforming a shed into a livable space will take a lot of time and money.
-However, it can be a hugely rewarding project, and if you do it right, you will love your snug little home, or she shed.
+However, it can be a hugely rewarding project, and if you do it right, you will love your snug little home or she shed.

-Remember to take plenty of photos before you start because you will want to show off to your friends when they come over for the housewarming.
+Remember to take plenty of photos before you start because you will want to show them off to your friends when they come over for the housewarming.

 Can You Live In a Storage Shed?